 Massage therapy

-Massage therapy likely would not affect shoulder bursitis much and may alleviate symptoms in the short term.
-While there are no known protocols or specific type of massage to treat shoulder bursitis, it is likely that almost any type of massage that the client or patient prefers would help, as long as it does not worsen the bursitis, pain, or shoulder function.
+While there are no known protocols or specific massages to treat shoulder bursitis, it’s likely that almost any type of massage that the patient prefers would help, as long as it does not worsen the bursitis, pain, or shoulder function.

 A native of San Diego for nearly 40 years, Nick Ng is an editor of Massage & Fitness Magazine, an online publication for manual therapists and the public who want to explore the science behind touch, pain, and exercise, and how to apply that in their hands-on practice or daily lives.